 It’s not a coincidence that I list Portovenere as the first among the best towns along the Ligurian coast.
-This little colourful town in the Bay of Poets (Golfo di Poeti) surrounded by history and incredible nature became one of our absolute favourites at the Italian Riviera.
+This little colorful town in the Bay of Poets (Golfo di Poeti) surrounded by history and incredible nature became one of our absolute favorites at the Italian Riviera.

 Camogli was a completely unexpected find for us, so we consider it to be a true hidden gem of Liguria.
-From the reactions on my pictures on Instagram it seems like this town is quite known to international travellers, but it wasn’t for us.
+From the reactions on my pictures on Instagram, it seems like this town is quite known to international travelers, but it wasn’t for us.

-Surrounded by the steep hills dotted with colourful houses, Camogli’s picturesque setting will not leave anyone untouched.
+Surrounded by the steep hills dotted with colorful houses, Camogli’s picturesque setting will not leave anyone untouched.
 It’s simply STUNNING!

 Manarola is one of the five Cinque Terre villages and if I were to visit just one town there, this would be it.
 With colored houses leaning against a mountain overlooking the Mediterranean, Manarola is as picturesque in reality as it is in the pictures.

 It’s also the liveliest town in Cinque Terre and as I already said in my guide to visiting Cinque Terre, Manarola is probably the best village for those who want to stay in Cinque Terre itself.

 We only visited Manarola shortly, for sunset, and despite it being very busy, it was one of the most special experiences of our day in Cinque Terre.
 We had dinner at the restaurant Nesun Dorma and it became one of my favorite spots for sunset.
 Ever.